5 ways to reverse negative thinking

 An example:

-In this way, it’s easy to get into a bad cycle and become stuck in negative thoughts and feelings.
-Suddenly, everyday life feels heavy and gray.
-It doesn’t have to be that way.
+In this way, it’s easy to fall into a negative cycle and get stuck in negative thoughts and emotions.
+Suddenly, you might feel that everyday life feels heavy and gray.

 1) Get to know your thought patterns

-When do negative thoughts arise?
-Are there specific situations that trigger them?
+• Are there specific situations that trigger them?

 What kind of thoughts do you have?